davenkin/andy-springboot-sample/ADRs/003_use_ddd.md

 - Sometimes, the business logic is not suitable for residing in Aggregate Root, so **DomainService**s can be created to hold such business logic.
-But please pay attention that DomainServices are the last place you should resort to, most of the time you should put business logic code inside your AggregateRoots.
+But please pay attention that DomainServices are the last place you should resort to, most of the time you should put business logic code inside your Aggregate Roots.

 Example
 DomainService [EquipmentDomainService](../src/test/java/deviceet/sample/equipment/domain/EquipmentDomainService.java):